thatshycoder/GuessTheCard/README.md

 ## GuessTheCard

-A guessing game built with VueJS
+A guessing game with cryptocurrency based reward system.
+Built with VueJS & Truffle.

 ## Installation
 ```